*** NEW Back To School Product Giveaway*** Be sure to click on the link

 (Be sure to click on the picture to learn more about this game.)

 Before playing this game, you will want to review the meaning of the words "cause and effect."
+Then play the concentration game by matching the correct cause and effect events.

 Have your children complete an interactive notebook template or graphic organizer to explain the cause and effect events from the story.